Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_4_smarter.md

     - Apply resource-aware design principles to improve job efficiency and reproducibility

 HPC systems give us access to large amounts of compute, but that doesn’t mean we should use resources carelessly.
 Misusing compute leads to long queue times, wasted allocation, unstable workflows and unhappy HPC administrators.
 Designing resource-aware workflows is essential for performance and fair use.

+## 1.4.1 Know thyself: tracking resource usage of your jobs

 HPC systems are constantly measuring your resource usage.
 You can use their built in tools to measure actual use.
 The tools available to you will depend on the job scheduler and the administrator's implementation of the scheduler.